wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 has already completed.

 Another simple solution is to just disallow new transactions from obtaining bt when a committing transaction is performing write back.
-Write phases are therefore guaranteed not to interleave with transactional loads.
+Write phases are therefore guaranteed not to interleave with transactional reads.
 In serial validation-write OCC, this is equivalent to using the same critical section that serializes validation and write phases to obtain bt.
 Parallelism seems to be restricted in this case, because new transactions may never obtain its bt if the critical section is always occupied by committing transactions.
 We argue, however, starvation is not an issue,